Herb Rue: A Thorough Guide to Uses and Benefits

 Appearance of Leaves and Flowers

 The bluish leaves of Rue are narrow, oblong, and up to 3 inches long.
 They are smooth on the upper surface and hairy underneath.
-The leaves are gland-studded, which means they contain small oil glands that give them their strong smell.
+The leaves are gland-studded, which means they contain small oil glands that give them a strong smell.
 The flowers of Rue are small and yellow, and they bloom in terminal panicles from June to September.
 The flowers are followed by small, hard, and round fruits that contain several seeds.

 Common Names